Code Search

 Setting up code search

-1. Enable code embedding
+1. Enable code repository indexing

 2. Add a repository